 I looked over at Alpha.
 “Yeah, honey.”
 It’s funny with twins.
-They often ask questions they seem to have reached consensus on through some nonverbal means of communication.
-I looked up from my notepad to see them glance at each other and then nod their heads like, ‘Go ahead, ask him.’
+They often ask questions they seem to have reached a consensus on through some nonverbal means of communication.
+I looked up from my notepad to see them glance at each other and nod their heads like, ‘Go ahead, ask him.’

-“Do you believe in…” Alpha used the remote-control to point at the TV and pause the show, “ghosts and demons?”
+“Do you believe in…” Alpha used the remote control to point at the TV and pause the show, “ghosts and demons?”

 Alpha nodded her head.
 Beta asked me, “But what about when you were a kid?”

-He was always happiest outside and on his own.
-His family was just above the poverty line and lived in the country on thirty acres of land — about two-thirds of it forest, the rest pasture and a pond.
-It seemed all he did was work; there were always things to fix or repair when everything’s held together with baling wire, tape, and a prayer it lasts until money came in.
-When he had free time, usually late in the day, he would stuff a canteen of water (sometimes, but rarely, a can of Coke), a bag of beef jerky and a flashlight to read by once the sun started setting into a small backpack and disappear into a remote corner of the woods.
+“He was always happiest outside and on his own.
+His family lived, barely above the poverty line, in the country on thirty acres of land.
+About two-thirds forest, the rest pasture, and a dying pond.
+It seemed all he did was work; there were always things to fix or repair when everything’s held together with baling wire, tape, and a prayer it lasted until money came in.
+When he had free time, late in the day, he would stuff a canteen of water (sometimes a can of Coke), a bag of beef jerky, a book, and a flashlight to read by once the sun started setting into a small backpack and disappear into a remote corner of the woods.

-One autumn day, he was in the back corner, where his family’s land ended, and it sloped toward the road leading to what he and his friends called The Point but was Grey’s Landing on the lake.
+“One Halloween, he was in the farthest part where his family’s land ended and sloped toward the road leading to what he and his friends called The Point, but was Grey’s Landing on the lake.

-The sun was setting, and through clear patches, he saw the moon rising low in the sky behind the trees.
-Their tops rustled and moved in the crisp, fresh wind that bent them away from the direction of home.
-He shined his light on his watch.
+“The sun was setting, and through clear patches, he could view the moon rising low in the sky behind the trees.
+Their tops rustled and moved in the crisp, chill wind that bent them away from the direction of home.
+He shined his light on his wristwatch.
 Seeing the time, he rose from the knee-high stump he’d been sitting on and headed that way along the path.
-As he stood, stretching and brushing off the seat of his pants, behind him, he heard baying.
-An ululation that speared the night [I had to stop to explain to Alpha and Beta what that word meant]; strong enough to beat through the wind’s gasp that flowed around tree trunks and through leaves to reach him.
+As he stood, stretching and brushing off the seat of his pants, behind him came a baying.
+An ululation that stabbed the night [I had to stop to explain to Alpha and Beta what that word meant].
+A call strong enough to beat through the wind’s gasp that flowed around tree trunks and through leaves to reach him.
 The beast’s lament, colder than the falling night air, sent shivers through him.

-Clouds were building, and the wind picked up as he broke through onto the crest where trees ended, and the pits began.
-Broad swaths of excavation and deep gouges made in the pasture; the source of fill-dirt his father sold to local construction companies.
+“Clouds were building, and the wind picked up as he broke through onto the crest where trees ended and the pits began.
+Broad swaths of excavation and deep gouges made in the pasture; the source of fill dirt his father sold to local construction companies.
 He had to go down into and through them before the climb back up for the open stretch to his home.

-He sprinted as never before, his lungs straining and heart pounding louder than the wind.
+“He sprinted, his lungs straining and heart pounding louder than the wind.
 There were no more cries as he slowed to listen.
-Off the upward slope where it plateaued, he passed the set of pear trees atop the rise overlooking the pond.
-Only 1000 yards down then up again to his home where it sat on the next hill.
+Off the upward slope that plateaued, he passed the set of gnarled pear trees atop the rise overlooking the pond.
+Only 1000 yards down, then up again to his home, sitting on the next hill.
 His thigh muscles twitched and jumped, and his gait became choppy.
 The impact of his feet as he planted them, a flat-footed, jarring jolt with each stride and a near-puke feeling in his throat.
-Leaden arms he could barely lift, he spat to the side then looked up and saw the house back-lit by the last remnants of sundown.
+With leaden arms he could barely lift, he spat to the side and looked up at the house back-lit by the last blood-orange remnants of sundown.
 He could make it.

-Halfway there, he felt it almost on him.
-The snarl so close he smelled rank rotted-meat breath.
+“Halfway there, he felt something almost on him.
+The snarl so close he smelled rank, rotted-meat breath.
 He looked over his shoulder.
-Its yellow eyes widened, and long teeth glinted in the moonlight as a taloned hand thick with coarse black hair reached for him.
-It dug into flesh and turned him.
-Spun to the ground, a spray of saliva hit his face as the howl climbed to a shriek.
-He rolled and got to his feet his shirt ripped from his back.
+Its yellow eyes widened, and long teeth glinted in the moonlight as a taloned hand, thick with coarse black hair, reached for him.
+Claws dug into his flesh and turned him.
+Spun to the ground, a spray of saliva hit his face as the howl climbed to a scream.
+He rolled and got to his feet; his sweater and shirt ripped from his back.
 In his hand was the WWII-era Oneida M1905 bayonet he had bought at a flea market and always carried into the woods.
-Just then a sheet of rain swept over them–.
+Just then, a sheet of icy rain swept over them….”

-“Dad…” They finally blinked.
-“What happens next?
+“Dad…” they finally blinked, “what happens next?
 Did the boy die?”